Pulilan: Religion

-Catholicism

 Like other municipalities in the Philippines, majority of the inhabitants of Pulilan are adherents of the Catholic Church.
 This is evident by their strong faith and devotion to the town's patron saint, San Isidro Labrador.
 Each barangay and sitio has their own respective chapel where they perform their mass and other liturgical services.
 The San Isidro Parish Church and Our Lady of Miraculous Medal are the parish churches in the municipality and it is under the jurisdiction of the Roman Catholic Diocese of Malolos.

-Iglesia ni Cristo

 Iglesia ni Cristo also holds a strong presence in the municipality by establishing worship centers in barangay Cutcot, Dampol 2nd-A, Inaon and Santo Cristo.
 These locales are included in the Ecclesiastical District of Bulacan North.

-Others

 Other religious groups represented include the following: Members Church of God International (Ang Dating Daan), Jesus Is Lord Church, Baptist, Jehovah's Witness, Methodist and other evangelical groups.